'Gentle giant' killed in Flaxmere: Whānau stunned by 'cowardly' attack

 Police have launched a homicide investigation after the death of a man in Flaxmere, Hastings, overnight.

-Police were called to Ramsay Crescent about 11.45pm on Thursday after two people were found injured outside an address.
+Police were called to Ramsay Cres about 11.45pm on Thursday after two people were found injured outside an address.

 One person died at the scene.
-The other has been transported to hospital with serious injuries.
+The other was transported to hospital with serious injuries.

 Police were also asking anyone with information to come forward and share it by calling 105, quoting event number P052230650.